KatayamaLab/resutil/README.md

 ## how to publish

 1. Change version number of `pyproject.toml`
+2. merge branch to `main`
-1. Add v*.*.* tag will automatically deploy to PyPI
+3. Add v*.*.* tag will automatically deploy to PyPI
-2. Add a [release note](https://github.com/KatayamaLab/resutil/releases) to GitHub such as:
+4. Add a [release note](https://github.com/KatayamaLab/resutil/releases) to GitHub such as:
     ```
     ## New Features
     - Add `--resutil_debug` and `--resutil_no_remote` options for trial-and-error phase